ronancpl/MapleQuestAdvisor/README.md

 #### Values

 * Autonomy, seek self-improvement for finding new ways to do a task;
-* Orientation, plan ahead and perceive the surroundings to model a smooth activity.
+* Orientation, plan ahead and perceive the surroundings to model a smooth activity;
-* Aptitude, enjoy the good moments provided throughout the cruise, be active to course-correct in the staggering moments.
+* Aptitude, enjoy the good moments provided throughout the cruise, be active to course-correct in the staggering moments;

 #### Support MapleQuestAdvisor